brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 The beauty of a desk treadmill is that it allows you to increase your activity throughout the day, which has a huge range of benefits:

-- **Burn more calories.** I estimate that I burn an extra 300-500 calories per day due to my walking treadmill.
+- **Burn more calories.** I estimate that I burn an extra 300-500 calories per day due to my desk treadmill.
 This goes a long way towards [achieving a healthy bodyweight](/blog/2019/10/20/lessons-learned-from-losing-50-lbs/).

 - **Improved VO2 max.** _VO2 max_ is a measure of how much oxygen you can use during exercise.
 It can be used as a rough